Is Depression A Disability?

 The process of getting on disability for your depression may be long and complicated.
 It may also exacerbate your symptoms.
 In the meantime, there are some things you can do to lessen your depressive symptoms.

 Another thing to try is to spend time with people, especially your closest friends.
 Even just going to a good friend's house to drink coffee can change your whole day.
 You don't need to talk about anything serious; you can just sit together or engage in a simple activity.
 Being transparent with our best friends can be hard when we're going through depression, but it's critical.
 When they know what's happening, they will understand if you don't feel like talking but would rather watch a movie together.
+If you’re unable to make plans, ask your friend(s) to stop by.

 The above suggestions may offer a small reprieve from the symptoms that depression can cause.
 At the end of the day, however, it is still best to talk to a therapist.
 Consider doing this as soon as you can.